 12 Surprising Facts About Mel Brooks

-Born in Brooklyn on this date in 1926, Mel Brooks has been cracking people up since he was a teenager.
+Mel Brooks, who was born in Brooklyn, New York on June 28, 1926, has been cracking people up since he was a teenager.
 A 10,000-trick pony, he has made us laugh as a performer, writer, musician, and, of course, a director.
 Through it all, Brooks has found humor in places where most people wouldn’t dare to look for it.
-To celebrate his 90th birthday, we’ve dug up a few things that you might not have known about one of the greatest comedic minds of our time.
+We’ve dug up a few things that you might not have known about one of the greatest comedic minds of our time.

 By his the time he turned 14 years old, Brooks was already earning money as a percussionist.
 Soon, his talents took him to the Catskills, where the teenager played for various clubs in the Borscht Belt.
 Back in the 1930s and ‘40s, this area was also the home turf of Max Kaminsky—an acclaimed trumpet player.
 To avoid confusion, the drummer started calling himself Mel Brooks, a nod to his mother’s maiden name, Brookman.